holukas/dataflow/README.md

 # DATAFLOW

+`dataflow` scans folders for files and tries to assign a `filetype` to each found file.

+If a `filetype` was successfully assigned to a specific file, `dataflow` uploads the respective file using the settings for the respectively assigned `filetype`.

 `dataflow` currently consists of three sub-scripts:
 - `filescanner`: Scans the server for data files and outputs results to `dataflow` output folder.
 - `varscanner`: Scans the `dataflow` output folder for **all** `filescanner` results.